-Leka Vieira is one of the most important figures in the history of Brazilian Jiu Jitsu, being the first female black belt World Champion of the sport (1999), Leka took women’s BJJ to the next level raising awareness to that side of the sport, paving the way to the new generation.
-She was also the first known woman to graduate another woman with the black belt in Jiu Jitsu (Cindy Omatsu).
+Alessandra Vieira, commonly known as Leka Vieira, is one of the most important figures in the history of Brazilian Jiu Jitsu, being the first female black belt World Champion of the sport (1999).
+A true pioneer in this sport/martial art, Leka took women’s grappling to a higher level by raising mainstream awareness to that division, paving the way for the new generations to flourish.
+Vieira is also unanimously recognized as the first female to promote another female to black belt in Jiu Jitsu (Cindy Omatsu).

 Leka Vieira Jiu Jitsu

 Full name: Alessandra Vieira de Souza

 Nickname: “Leka” appeared when she started practicing Handball in her early teens; it is a shorter way of saying Alessandra.

 - IBJJF World Champion (1999 / 2002 / 2005)